 These small changes can transform a good talker into a great communicator.

 That’s why leaders spend so much time preparing and polishing their Leadership Communications.
 Learn here why leaders need great public speaking skills.
 Read Leadership Communications: Are you a good talker or a good communicator?
 Part 1 Read about Benjamin Ball Associates Leadership Communications Training Programmes

 Download our free ebook to start your journey towards becoming a Powerful Presenter.

 You’ll learn our 5-step process for transforming dull, forgettable and un-engaging presentations into your most Powerful Presentations yet: inspirational, memorable and persuasive.

 It’s full of practical tips and insightful quotes that will help you make immediate improvements to your leadership talks and presentations, including:

-Download your free copy of our Five Steps to Improve your Leadership Talks ebook now.Get in touch for a no-obligation consultation
+Download your free copy of our Five Steps to Transform your Leadership Talks ebook now.Get in touch for a no-obligation consultation

 Better Body Language We all know that body language is important in business.
 But how important?
 And does is really...

-A weak elevator pitch is a wasted opportunity Last month I chaired the Quickfire Showcase elevator...
+A great elevator pitch is an essential part of your pitch toolkit Last month I chaired the Quickfire Showcase elevator...

-Better Media Interviews The excruciating Newsnight interview with Treasury Minister Chloe Smith this summer is just one example of...
+You must prepare for media interviews The excruciating Newsnight interview with Treasury Minister Chloe Smith this summer is one example of...